Middle East Technical University Turkish Microphone Speech v 1.0

-Middle East Technical University Turkish Microphone Speech v 1.0 was developed at Middle East Technical University (METU) as part of a collaborative work between METU's Department of Electrical and Electronics Engineering and the Center for Spoken Language Research (CSLR) at the University of Colorado at Boulder.
+Middle East Technical University Turkish Microphone Speech v 1.0 was developed at Middle East Technical University (METU) and contains text, speech, and alignment files for approximately 5.6 hours of recorded Turkish.
+The corpus was part of a collaborative work between METU's Department of Electrical and Electronics Engineering and the Center for Spoken Language Research (CSLR) at the University of Colorado at Boulder.
 The collaboration was supported by TUBITAK, the Scientific and Technical Research Council of Turkey, through a combined doctoral scholarship program.
 The corpus was used to port CSLR's speech recognition system, SONIC, to Turkish.

 The data has been digitally recorded with a Sound Blaster sound card on a PC at a 16 kHz sampling rate.